Storm Damage 911 Storm restoration, matched fast

 Okeechobee County, FL

-Storm restoration in Okeechobee
+Storm damage restoration in Okeechobee

 Okeechobee is the county seat of Okeechobee County, a city of roughly 5,300 on the northern shore of Lake Okeechobee - Florida's largest freshwater lake and the defining feature of the county's storm-hazard profile.
 The 1928 hurricane drove a wall of water 20 feet deep across this area, killing thousands, and the Herbert Hoover Dike built in response remains the line between normal life and catastrophe for the roughly 40,000 residents in protected communities whenever a major storm raises lake levels.
 More recent storms like Hurricane Irma have delivered destructive sustained winds far inland and dropped 8 to 12 inches of rainfall that stresses both the dike system and the county's drainage capacity.
 Landfalling tropical systems also spawn tornadoes and leave prolonged freshwater flooding across the low-lying landscape.
 Storm Damage 911 connects Okeechobee homeowners with vetted, licensed local contractors for a free assessment.